slashslashex/TransmitDataReadings_TG_bot/README.md

-##This is my personal bot
-It helps me to handle data transmition from my water/electricity readers to chosen sites, it wont work for you from the box
+This is my personal bot, it helps me to handle data transmition from my water/electricity readers to hardcoded sites, it wont work for you from the box.